yogeshwaranm-turing/amazon-agentic/envs/incident_management_redos/tools/interface_1/policy.md

    * status (optional)

 3. Retrieve the current client record using client_id using discover_parties.
-4. Apply all changes to the client record using manage_clients_vendors.
+4. Apply all changes to the client record using manage_clients.
 5. Log the client update action using log_audit_records.

 **Halt, and use transfer_to_human if you receive the following problems; otherwise complete the SOP:**